NrsSystems/docs/general-ops/site-overview.md

+---
-# XSPONSE Site Overview
+title: XSPONSE Site Overview

-The XSPONSE service is managed through the XSPONSE website, which provides a dashboard through which you can access various components relevant to your devices.
+abstract: The XSPONSE service is managed through the XSPONSE website, which provides a dashboard through which you can access various components relevant to your devices.
 The site features a consistent look and feel, with every page providing the same base functions, to make navigation easier.
+---
 The main pane shows the relevant content for your current page.
 See the [Dashboard section](dashboard.md) for more information.

 At the upper right above the main pane on every page throughout the site are three icons: a bell for alerts, a building for your company accounts, and a person for your user account.